markbucklin/thesis/1_intro/intro.md

     modification of the stimulus, or directing modification of the field-of-view.

-Online streamed processing, as specified by Aim 2, addresses the issues of processing and storingfvy for sufficient learning from large networks possible.
-Additionally, I propose a strategy in the Aim 3 methods section by which incorporating this online processing stream into stimulus-response-type experiments could help correct *limited sampling bias*, enabling neural coding analysis in large populations of neurons
+Streaming processing addresses the issues of processing and storing for sufficient learning from large networks possible.
+Additionally, I propose a strategy in the  methods section by which incorporating this online processing stream into stimulus-response-type experiments could help correct *limited sampling bias*, enabling neural coding analysis in large populations of neurons